Explore health content from A to Z.

-Try eating foods and drinking beverages that were easy to take or made you feel better when you had the flu or were nauseated.
+Try eating foods and drinking beverages that were easy to take or made you feel better when you had the flu or had nausea in the past.
 These might be bland foods, sour candy, pickles, dry crackers, ginger ale, flat soda, or others.

 If you have numbness, tingling, or weakness in your hands and feet, you may have nerve damage called peripheral neuropathy.
-Some types of chemotherapy are known to cause this.
+Some types of chemotherapy and other treatments are known to cause this.
 Other signs of this problem are ringing in your ears or feeling too hot or cold.
 Nerve damage can make you more at risk for injury

-Take extra care walking and moving so that you don't fall, since less sensitivity in your feet can alter your balance.
+Take extra care when walking and moving so that you don't fall.
+Less sensitivity in your feet can alter your balance.

-Take extra care when driving (you may have trouble feeling the gas and brake pedals).
-Ask friends and family to drive you places.
+Take extra care when driving.
+You may have trouble feeling the gas and brake pedals.
+Ask friends and family to drive you.

-Use warm, not hot, water for bathing to prevent burns.
-Consider using a shower chair or railing to reduce your chance of slipping.
+Use warm, not hot, water for bathing.
+This is to prevent burns.
+Use a shower chair or railing to reduce your chance of slipping in the tub.

-Talk to your doctor about taking aspirin or ibuprofen to help relieve headaches and muscle cramps.
+Talk to your health care team about taking aspirin or ibuprofen to help relieve headaches and muscle cramps.

-Change your activity level.
-See if you feel better if you rest more or move around more--either may help.
+Try changing your activity level.
+You may feel better if you rest more, or move around more.